Tax Strategies for Doctors 2017

 Earnings in the account can grow tax-deferred and distributions made for qualified disability expenses of the disabled child or “designated beneficiary” are excluded from their gross income for federal and state income tax.

 In addition to their tax advantages, ABLE accounts do not impair your child’s eligibility for certain means-tested federal benefits programs.
 Be careful though: only the first $100,000 of the ABLE account balance is not subject to the $2,000 personal asset limit that determines eligibility for Supplemental Security Income (SSI) benefits.

 Sponsored by each of the states, ABLE accounts are not yet available in all states, and physicians who want the tax-sheltered savings of an ABLE account must enroll in their own state’s ABLE plan.
-To learn more about ABLE accounts, check out the IRS page on Tax Benefits for Individuals with Disabilities or the ABLE National Resource Center.
+To learn more about ABLE accounts, visit the ABLE National Resource Center.

 Self-Employed Physicians Can Save Taxes By Hiring Their Kids

 Physicians who own their own a business—including non=medical businesses—including a sole proprietorship, partnership, or working as a contractor to another business can add their children to the payroll in order to shift income out of their own high tax brackets and onto their child’s tax return where the standard deduction can zero out the tax liability.

 For example, a physician who hires her three children can pay each child up to $6,300 in wages, an amount equal to the standard deduction amount, and that deduction will shelter all of these earnings from taxes.
 So if that physician is in the 39.6% federal income tax rate, the total tax savings can amount to $7484 each year.

 Wages must be reasonable given the child’s age and skill level and this tax move must be fully-documented so that it will survive an audit.